What Is an HRIS?

 |Save Money on Onboarding|

+Put simply, an HRIS system is the integration of HR activities and information technology.
+It enables data entry, tracking and management for human resources, payroll and accounting.
 Since most HR teams use an HRIS to help them improve their processes and stay organized, it’s good for everyone who works with HR to be familiar with a few HRIS basics like the variations and definition of HRIS, what an HRIS does, which organizations need HRIS, and how to best use an HRIS.
 Whether you’re new to HR, a leader looking to get a better idea of your HR team’s world, or anyone in between, we hope you’ll find this HRIS overview useful!

 What does HRIS stand for?